AI Trail Analysis

 Best times to hike⌄

-Early mornings are best to avoid crowds and afternoon heat, especially given the significant elevation gain.
-Spring and Fall offer pleasant temperatures and vibrant foliage, while summer can be hot and humid, and winter can bring icy conditions making the rocky sections treacherous.
+Early mornings are ideal to avoid crowds and experience cooler temperatures, especially during warmer months.
+Spring and Fall offer pleasant hiking weather and vibrant foliage, while summer can be hot and humid with a risk of afternoon thunderstorms.
+Winter can be beautiful but brings potential for ice and snow on the steep sections.

 Wildlife & plants⌄